…Masses of delivery riders continue to multiply on public thoroughfares, creating living hell for residents and restaurateurs…

 The e-bike would continue ever onward in its upward march, extending its decade-long ascent in 2020.
 The year would be acclaimed as La belle année du vélo électrique by one publication, (75) and for e-bike retailers across the country it was indeed a beautiful year, with the number of units sold in France capping the 500,000 mark for the first time.
 All the more impressive, considering that most of the population was trapped indoors for months.

-However, while the VAE continued its power-assisted uphill climb, a new class of machine was coming into its own, its rise helped along by a series of unfortunate events.
+However, while the VAE continued its power-assisted uphill climb, a new class of machine was coming into its own, its rise helped along by a series of unfortunate events over an unfortunate year.

 As early as 2019, Deliveroo had started to goad their riders to upgrade their wheels, and many did, initially to petrol scooters.
 But the route they were following was an orbital, and whichever way they followed would sooner or later run into the autoroute electric.